satyajit5988/SMRestAPIAutomate/README.md

     taskkill /PID 1234 /F

 # Option 2: Run jenkins on a different port number.
+    In this case just try starting your jenkins on a different port.
+Use below command for the same:

+    java -jar jenkins.war -httpPort=<port-number>

 # Setting Up Allure For Generating Report -